VeenaArv/student-open-source-guide/notes.md

 ## [Strongbox](https://github.com/strongbox/strongbox/)

 Strongbox had a hardware requirement of SSD, 16 GB RAM and i7 processor or the equivalent.
 The maintainers said that with a worse machine, build times will be very long which will kill beginner enthusiam.
 I joined chat to ask maintainers questions, mistakingly glossed over specific Maven version requirement and was politely told to pay better attention to the doc.
 I had thought version were minimum requirements, but some projects only support a specific version adn have not upgraded to support newer versions.

 All in all, strongbox was a fail since my laptop did not meet thier hardware requirements and I need to find a different project

+TODO: include screenshot of conversation where the maintainer says that I cannot contribute to strongbox with my recs.

+TODO: talk about asking question prematurely and the maintainer asks if I had read the docs.

 ## XWiki